"You can become your own boss."

 As a boss or business owner, you naturally have power and authority over your employees.
 Good leadership, however, does not come from your position within the organisation; it is about how you manage, inspire and influence those around you, regardless of your title.

 Therefore, if you're going to be a success, you need to develop and improve your leadership skills.
-After all, when you are no longer "your own boss", but, in fact, everybody's boss, you have a responsibility to be the best guide and mentor that you can.
+After all, when you are no longer "your own boss", but, in fact, everybody's boss, you have a responsibility to be the best mentor that you can.

-The Importance of Training & Practice
+The Importance of Training and Practice

 Of course, not everybody is a natural-born leader.
 Some individuals seem to possess an innate ability to inspire and lead others, while others prefer perhaps to follow.
 However, that does not mean you can't grow into a leadership role; it's entirely possible to learn those necessary skills and techniques later in life.